Juul/notdhcpserver/README.md

 Immediate:

-* Support sending ssl key
 * Hook script support
-* Make server listen for ACK from client
-* Make server stop listening on an interface when ACK has been received and then only start listening again after a physical ethernet disconnect and connect.
 * Deal with network byte order vs host byte order
 * Include a checksum in server response